peteroupc/peteroupc.github.io/colorgen.md

 A color's [_saturation_](https://en.wikipedia.org/wiki/Colorfulness) can be derived from a L\*a\*b\* color with a method demonstrated in the following pseudocode.
 Saturation is 0 or greater and less than 1.
+The closer saturation is to 0, the closer the color is to the "gray" line.

     METHOD LabToSaturation(lab)
         chromasq=lab[1]*lab[1] + lab[2]*lab[2]